 About CHRIS NOLAN

-Chris is a specialist in functional voice training, working across both spoken and sung voice.
+Chris is a specialist voice teacher working across both spoken and sung voice.
 He began his career in Singapore and the UK as a keys player and accompanist before moving into voice teaching, eventually becoming Head of Singing & Music at Mountview Academy UK, one of Europe’s leading conservatoires for Music Theatre training.
 Returning to Australia, Chris took the position of Coordinating Lecturer in Spoken Voice and Singing at the Victorian College of Arts.
 Chris has taught and guest lectured at other leading institutions including NIDA, the Royal Scottish Conservatoire, LAMDA, and the Royal Academy of Music.
 He often prepares actors for vocally demanding roles, (recently including leads in Beetlejuice, The Book of Mormon, Beauty & the Beast, Pretty Woman, Anastasia).

 Chris holds a Master’s degree in the Practice of Voice and Singing from the Guildford School of Acting, and has undertaken graduate research on training dancers to sing.
 His professional development includes an Associate Diploma in Piano Performance, Estill Figure Proficiency certification, Vocal Health First Aid, and a current Graduate Certificate in Neuroscience and Education.
 He is also among the first certified Singing Athlete Trainers in Australia.